sendgrid/docs/content/docs/ui/sending-email/deliverability.md

  ### 	Who are you?

 Maximum company visibility helps as well.
-Placing your company name in the subject line of your emails and including your physical mailing address and phone number in your email footers helps mail providers recognize you as a legitimate company and sender of an email.
+Placing your company name in the subject line of your emails and including your physical mailing address and phone number in your email footers helps mail providers recognize you as a legitimate company and email sender.
 This also helps your recipients know that this message is indeed from you!

 We've all ignored phone calls from numbers we don't recognize, the same goes for email!